The Online Will Makers team makes every effort to keep the information on-site accurate and up-to-date.

-Does your will need to be notarized?
+Does your will have to be notarized?
 Technically, no. But, our nation is a complicated place to practice law.
 Cross-state lines and rules can change dramatically.
 Naturally, regulations governing self-proving affidavits vary widely from state-to-state.

 While most states have provisions that allow self-proving affidavits, the District of Columbia and Ohio don’t allow them.
 In those jurisdictions, witnesses will need to verify your document in probate court, no matter what.
 In these states, you may want to notarize your will, just to be safe.

+What happens if a will is not notarized?
 On the other end of the spectrum, getting a self-proving affidavit is unnecessary in California, Indiana, Nevada, Illinois, and Maryland.
 In these states, the signature of witnesses is inherent self-proof.
 Thus, they do not need to testify in probate court.